mangodairy/devsite/_Kubernetes/WalkingThroughThePodsPart2.md

 ##  Create a Pod

-It covered in the previous series.
+Pod creation was covered in the previous series.
 We will look into it from a different angle.
 We will use the pod definition file created in the previous module to create a pod.
 {: style="text-align: justify;"}
 If you do not have any previous experience on the pod, have a look at the previous series[Kubernetes in 7 days?
-In a week !!!](https://www.rajith.in/Kubernetes/#kubernetes-learning-series) and come back here.[Click here](https://www.rajith.in/Kubernetes/KubernetesPart4_Pods/#creating-a-pod)
+In a week !!!  --> Creating Pod](https://www.rajith.in/Kubernetes/KubernetesPart4_Pods/#creating-a-pod) and come back here.
 {: style="text-align: justify;"}